 - Increased Durability – America’s infrastructure is in dire need of rehabilitation.
 The reality is that many bridge projects are urgent and department of transportations (DOTs) can’t continue to hold off on repairs.

 - Reduced Delivery Time – ABC is seen as an efficient rehabilitation alternative that cuts down the time spent constructing or repairing a bridge by years.
-ABC technologies buffer against weather-related delays and on-site construction time is significantly reduced.
+ABC technologies such as hydrodemolition machines buffer against weather-related delays and on-site construction time is significantly reduced.
 Additionally, the public profits from ABC as it cuts the amount of detours, road closures, and traffic.

 - Decrease in Costs – ABC substantially cuts construction costs, regardless of the type of ABC technology used.